gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

         -  case class removeNeighbour(server: Int) : Remove an existing neighbour from the node
         -  case class updateCoordinatesNode(coordinates: Coordinates) : Updates the coordinates of the neighbours
         -  case class transferDHT(dhtTransfer: mutable.HashMap[Int, String]) : Appends the hashmaps of 2 nodes - current & transfered
+        - case class Envelope(nodeIndex : Int, command: Command) extends Serializable : A serializable class which is used to extract id for the entity actor and id for the shard that entity actor belongs to.
+The Entity Id is extracted by simply taking string value of the node index and for shard id it is extracted by hashing entity id with modulo number of shards (Math.abs(nodeIndex.toString.hashCode % num_of_shards).toString).

 ## Results

+### 1. Chord

 1.Adding Node : Adding the created node.